jasserabdou/jasserabdou/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Jasser%20AbdelFattah-blue)](https://www.linkedin.com/in/jasser-abdelfattah-67a420276/)
 [![Email](https://img.shields.io/badge/Email-jasserabdelfattah12%40gmail.com-red)](mailto:jasserabdelfattah12@gmail.com)

-## Objective 🎯
+## Summary🎯

-My primary objective is to secure an internship position as a Computer Science (AI) Engineering student.
-I aim to leverage and expand upon my existing skills and expertise.
-With 2 years of practical experience in this field, I am eager to acquire additional hands-on experience and contribute to a dynamic team environment.
+I am a dedicated Computer Science student specializing in AI, with a fervent ambition to excel in the realms of Data Science, Machine Learning, and Deep Learning.
+My goal is to apply and amplify my current proficiency while making meaningful contributions within an innovative team setting.
+Armed with 2 years of practical involvement in the field, I am enthusiastic about acquiring practical know-how and expanding my skill set.

 ## Education 📚

 I completed my foundational education at the Pakistan International School, Cairo.
 Currently, I am pursuing the 3rd year of the Computer Science Artificial Intelligence program at the University of Hertfordshire, Cairo.
 While I am still working towards my degree, I am making steady progress and actively advancing my knowledge in the field.

 ## Skills 🚀